edsu/diss/chapters/07-seeing-software.md

 legibility in the NSRL shape the types of software that are collected.

-The topic of legibility raises the questions of what is being made legible, and for who.
+The topic of legibility raises the questions of what is being made legible, and for whom.
 The answer that immediately suggests itself is that the production of the RDS makes unique files on a computer storage systems legible so that forensic investigators can ignore them, and focus on the unique files.
 Thus the RDS functions as a type of *finding aid* for the software in the NSRL.
 But this is no ordinary finding aid because it allows the NSRL to be viewed as a type of *negative-archive*, or means for inverting attention rather than attracting it.

 Viewed as an anti-archive helps to bring into focus how software is being made legible by the NSRL not to people, but to machines.
 People don't read the RDS